AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 * Monitor its performance using our API (refer [here](https://docs.merkl.xyz/integrate-merkl/app) for more details) or directly in the studio’s dashboard (coming soon)
 * See the campaign leaderboard in the opportunity page to track addresses’ participation
 * Integrate campaign data into your own app using our API.
 You’ll find the procedure [here](https://docs.merkl.xyz/integrate-merkl/app)
 * **Request address remapping**: For ongoing campaigns, you can contact the Merkl team to set up automatic address remapping, where rewards from specific addresses are automatically redirected to other addresses throughout the campaign duration.
-See the [address remapping section](#address-remapping-alternative-to-manual-reallocation) below.
+See the [address remapping section](#address-remapping) below.
-* **Reallocate unclaimed rewards**: As a campaign creator, you have full control over reward reallocation.
-You can redirect rewards from any recipient to another address at your discretion.
-This is particularly useful when smart contracts receive pending rewards but lack a claim function, or when forwarding is not yet implemented.
-See the detailed section on [reward reallocation](#reward-reallocation) below for complete instructions.
+* **Reallocate unclaimed rewards**: As a campaign creator, you can redirect rewards from any recipient to another address at your discretion.
+See the [reward reallocation section](#reward-reallocation) below for instructions.
 * Cancel a campaign: go in the [studio](https://studio.merkl.xyz/users/) using the creator address, select the campaign you want to cancel and click on the button on the right.
 *   (If needed) edit some parameters of your campaigns.